LabAixBidouille/PrezDSCT/presentation.markdown

 #Le manifeste du mouvement des makers
  ![Manifeste du mouvement des Makers](MakersManifeste.png)

-#Le manifeste du mouvement des makers: Make
-Making is fundamental to what it means to be human.
-We must make, create, and express ourselves to feel whole.
-There is something unique about making physical things.

-#Le manifeste du mouvement des makers: Share
-Sharing what you have made and what about making with other is the method by which maker's feeling of wholeness is achieved.

-#Le manifeste du mouvement des makers: Give
-There are few things more selfless and satisfying than giving away something you have made.

-#Le manifeste du mouvement des makers: Learn
-You must learn to make.
-You must always seek to learn more about your making.
-You may become a journeyman or master craftman, but you will still learn.
-Building a lifelong learning path ensures a rich and rewarding making life and, importantly, enable one to share.

-#Le manifeste du mouvement des makers: Tool Up
-You must have access to the right tools for the projects at hand.
-Invest in and develop local acces to the tools you need to do the making you want to do.

-#Le manifeste du mouvement des makers: Play
-Be playful with what you are making, and you will be surprised, excited, and proud of what you discover.

-#Le manifeste du mouvement des makers: Participate
-Join the Maker Movement and reach out those around you who are discovering the joy of making.
-Hold seminars, parties, events, maker days, fairs, expos, classes, and dinners with and for the other makers in your community.

-#Le manifeste du mouvement des makers: Support
-This is a movement, and it requires emotional, intellectual, financial, political and institutional support.
-The best hope for improving the world is us, and we are responsible for making a better future.

-#Le manifeste du mouvement des makers: Change
-Embrace the change that will naturally occur as you go through your maker journey.
-Since making is fundamental to what it means to be human, you will become a more complete version of you as you make.

 # MakerSpace/Hackerspace/Fab Lab ?
 - Lieux ouverts, communautaires et collaboratifs
 - Mise en commun de ressources et d'outils